Ship gun fire-control system: Radar and World War II

 The last combat action for the analog rangekeepers, at least for the US Navy, was in the 1991 Persian Gulf War when the rangekeepers on the s directed their last rounds in combat.

 British Royal Navy systems

-Cut-away view of a RN K-class destroyer Director Control Tower with Type 285 radar.
+Cut-away view of a RN Director Control Tower with Type 285 radar.
 The below decks Fuze Keeping Clock is shown in the centre of the drawing and is labelled "Gunnery Calculating Position", with the deflection operator seated.